LLNL/magpie/README.md

 5) When your job completes or your allocation time has run out, Magpie will cleanup your job by tearing down daemons.
-When appropriate, Magpie may also do some additional cleanup work to hopefully make re-execution on later runs cleaner and faster (e.g. Hbase compaction).
+When appropriate, Magpie may also do some additional cleanup work to hopefully make re-execution on later runs cleaner and faster.

 Supported Package Versions
 --------------------------